 Preparing the Dough

-- Add the beaten egg, buttermilk, melted butter, salt, and vanilla extract.
-Whisk to combine.
+- Whisk in egg, buttermilk, melted butter, salt, and vanilla.

 Rising and Shaping